-1. At the proposal of the Nominations, Compensation and Corporate Governance Committee, the Board may appoint one or more Vice-Chairmen, who shall substitute the Chairman in case of temporary absence, momentary incapacity, or the specific delegation of the latter, regarding to the functioning of the Board of Directors, and shall have the other powers established in the internal rules of the Company.

-If there are several Vice Chairmen, unless otherwise provided for in these Regulations, the order in which they have been appointed will apply.
-In the absence of all of the Vice Chairmen, the Chairman shall be substituted by the Coordinating Director and, in his absence, by the director designated by the Board of Directors.

-2. Should the Board decide to designate a Vice Chairman, provided that the Chairman of the Board is not considered an independent director, the first or sole Vice Chairman, as the case may be, shall be appointed from among the independent directors, with the abstention of the executive directors.
+- 1. At the proposal of the Nominations, Compensation and Corporate Governance Committee, the Board may appoint one or more Vice-Chairmen, who shall substitute the Chairman in case of temporary absence, momentary incapacity, or the specific delegation of the latter, regarding to the functioning of the Board of Directors, and shall have the other powers established in the internal rules of the Company. - If there are several Vice Chairmen, unless otherwise provided for in these Regulations, the order in which they have been appointed will apply.
+In the absence of all of the Vice Chairmen, the Chairman shall be substituted by the Coordinating Director and, in his absence, by the director designated by the Board of Directors. - 2.
+Should the Board decide to designate a Vice Chairman, provided that the Chairman of the Board is not considered an independent director, the first or sole Vice Chairman, as the case may be, shall be appointed from among the independent directors, with the abstention of the executive directors, assuming the duties of the Coordinating Director established in Article 14 of these Regulations or designating him to assume the aforementioned post if he has already been appointed.